 - Food nearby: Eat like a king in the palace at Schlosswirtschaft Schwaige.

-A notable tourist hotspot, this Baroque Palace is representative of a large segment of Germany’s history.
+A notable tourist hotspot, this Baroque Palace is representative of a large segment of Germany’s history and one of its most notable landmarks.
 You can picnic in the park while viewing the wildlife of the palace’s 490-hectare grounds.
 Or you can enjoy a Gondola-Ride in the Palace canal, but spare lots of time to explore the palace itself!

 Nymphenburg was built in 1664 and designed by an Italian architect, Agostino Barelli.
 If you’ve been to France, you’ll notice that the building resembles French architecture as well.